GPU-accelerated LISA parameter estimation with full time domain response: Introduction

 The LISA mission presents an extraordinary opportunity for scientific advancement but also introduces significant challenges both on the technological and data analysis fronts.
 To maximize the extraction of physical information from LISA's observations, these challenges must be addressed effectively.
 LISA will operate at much lower frequencies than current ground-based detectors, allowing for the detection of much longer gravitational wave signals.
 Coupled with a vast increase in the number of events, this necessitates the development of waveform models that are computationally efficient to ensure parameter estimation remains feasible (see \cite{lisawaveforms} for a review of the challenges that waveform models will face for LISA).

 Moreover, LISA's ability to observe a wide range of masses requires waveform models that encompass an expanded parameter space.
-At the same time, the high signal-to-noise ratios expected from LISA events will demand highly accurate models capable of capturing subtle physical effects that are less noticeable with current detectors.
-Key among these are precession and eccentricity, which are essential to model as they provide crucial information on the astrophysical formation and evolutionary pathways of compact binaries \cite{Breivik_2016, Steinle_2021, Zevin_2021, Fumagalli_2023, Fumagalli_2024}.
+At the same time, the high signal-to-noise ratios expected for LISA events will demand highly accurate models capable of capturing subtle physical effects that are less noticeable with current detectors.
+Key among these effects are precession and eccentricity, which provide crucial information about the astrophysical formation and evolutionary pathways of compact binaries \cite{Breivik_2016, Steinle_2021, Zevin_2021, Fumagalli_2023, Fumagalli_2024}.
 Developing efficient parameter estimation techniques that incorporate both precession and eccentricity will be of paramount importance for fully exploiting LISA’s scientific potential.

 Parameter estimation for gravitational waves is typically performed in the Fourier domain due to the easier characterization of the noise and the efficiency and sensitivity of the \textit{matched filtering} technique \cite{Bruce_2003, Bruce_2012}, where the complicated convolutions and correlations between templates and data become a simple multiplication in the Fourier domain.
 Consequently, waveform models formulated directly in the Fourier domain \cite{phenomx, phenomxhm, phenomxphm, Cotesta_2020} have gained significant popularity in GW data analysis \cite{gwtc3, Marta_2021, Maite_2022}.
 By avoiding the need for a discrete Fourier transform of each template, these models save valuable computational resources.
 In contrast, time domain waveforms require fine sampling on a uniformly spaced time grid to facilitate the application of the Fast Fourier Transform (FFT) algorithm.
 This constraint makes time domain waveforms particularly inefficient when dealing with long-duration signals, as the sampling grid must encompass the entire signal duration, even if one is interested only in a reduced frequency range.
-This also prevents the use of custom non-uniform frequency grids, which could be used to optimize performance \cite{Vinciguerra_2017, Multibanding_2021, ROQs}.
+This also prevents the use of custom nonuniform frequency grids, which could be used to optimize performance \cite{Vinciguerra_2017, Multibanding_2021, ROQs}.